-b) On 6 September 2021, AXA Insurance B.S.C.C (a Closed Joint Stock Company located at Kingdom of Bahrain) (AXA Gulf) had acquired additional 18% equity interest in AXA Cooperative Insurance Company (a Saudi Joint Stock Company) (AXA KSA) which was previously held as an investment in associate with an effective equity holding of 32%, resulting in total effective equity holding of 50% in AXA KSA.
+a) On 6 September 2021, AXA Insurance B.S.C.C (a Closed Joint Stock Company located at Kingdom of Bahrain) (AXA Gulf) had acquired additional 18% equity interest in AXA Cooperative Insurance Company (a Saudi Joint Stock Company) (AXA KSA) which was previously held as an investment in associate with an effective equity holding of 32%, resulting in total effective equity holding of 50% in AXA KSA.

 As this transaction met the criteria of IFRS 3 business combination for the business combination achieved in stages, AXA Gulf reclassified its investment in AXA KSA to investment in subsidiary since it obtained control, and consolidated AXA KSA from the effective date of control.
 AXA Gulf has elected to measure the non-controlling interest in the acquirees at the proportionate share of its interest in the acquirees' identifiable net assets.
-The consideration paid and provisional values of identifiable assets and liabilities assumed were initially determined as stated in the table below: